 Are You One of Those without a Will?

+Too many young families do not have wills.
+Actually, too many families in general do not have wills.
 According to the recent “State of Wills” survey released by legal web site Nolo, nearly half of those surveyed don’t have wills.
 On top of that, women are lagging behind when it comes to will creation.
 The Nolo survey indicates that about two-thirds of men have wills, while only slightly more than one-third of female respondents have wills.

 Creating a Will